hotellinawebmaster/SouvenirScoutJetPackNewProductFragment/README.md

 # Re-Code transition examples, from XML to JetPack
 This is an example of how I coded the old (New Product/Modify Existing Product) fragment from xml to JetPack Compose.

-The Old behavior of the XML approach is available at: https://youtu.be/1Csy8rHNWUk
+The old behavior of the XML approach is available at: https://youtu.be/1Csy8rHNWUk

-The final video outcome showing the JetPack Policy page is at: https://youtu.be/IdM7i_pQ0Vc
+The final video outcome showing the JetPack version page is at: https://youtu.be/IdM7i_pQ0Vc

 The code for the following rendered page is within the fragment_policy_fragment.xml file.